 It might sound like the dream, but having two job offers on the table can make for a hard decision.
-Our expert, Melanie Munro shares some crucial things to consider if you’re struggling to decide between two roles.
+Our expert, Melanie Munro, Associate Director at Robert Walters Melbourne, shares some crucial things to consider if you’re struggling to decide between two roles.

-“Some companies may give you up to a week to make your decision, although this will largely depend on the length and structure of their recruitment process,” explains Melanie Munro, Senior Manager at Robert Walters Melbourne.
+“Some companies may give you up to a week to make your decision, although this will largely depend on the length and structure of their recruitment process,” explains Melanie.
 “It’s important to take time to weigh up which role is going to be best for you and your career but too, slow a response could reflect badly on your decision-making skills and could even see the job offer withdrawn entirely.”

 Every career decision a candidate makes will ultimately impact on their long-term career ambitions, which means it’s all the more important to make the right choices, Melanie explains.
 “Long-term ambitions should act as an end goal, and whichever job choice you make now, it should move you further towards that end goal.”